tumagonx/nwjs_docs_old/Window.md

 Sets the widget to be on top of all other windows in the windowing system.

 ### Window.setVisibleOnAllWorkspaces(Boolean)

+_since v0.11.3_

-For platforms that support multiple workspaces (currently Mac and Linux), this allows node-webkit windows to be visible on all workspaces simultaneously.
+For platforms that support multiple workspaces (currently Mac OS X and Linux), this allows node-webkit windows to be visible on all workspaces simultaneously.

+For example usage see [visible_on_all_workspaces manual test](https://github.com/rogerwang/node-webkit/tree/0d9a0319b49c665c88d69ee6b1093bb1ff8f4915/tests/manual_tests/visible_on_all_workspaces).

+For further information see https://github.com/rogerwang/node-webkit/issues/2523.

 ### Window.canSetVisibleOnAllWorkspaces()

+_since v0.11.3_

-returning a a boolean indicating if the platform (currently OS X and Linux) support Window API object method setVisibleOnAllWorkspace().
+Returns a a boolean indicating if the platform (currently Mac OS X and Linux) support Window API object method `setVisibleOnAllWorkspace(Boolean)`.

 ### Window.setPosition(String position)